pvcraven/web-development-class/source/tutorials/java_environment/java_environment.rst

     :width: 150px
     :align: center

-Then go ahead and create a "Tomcat" configuration and point it to the Tomcat directory you just installed.
+Then go ahead and create a "Tomcat" configuration for "local" and point it to the Tomcat directory you just installed.
 Probably something like ``C:\xampp\tomcat``.

 .. image:: tomcat_configuration.png